z-m-k/Sublimerge/README.md

 Installation
 ------------

-If you are using Will Bond's Package Control, you can easily install Sublimerge with `Package Control: Install Package`.
-Otherwise you can simply clone this repo in Sublime Text 2' Packages directory.
+Clone this repo in Sublime Text 3' Packages directory.

 Donation
 --------